Neonatal Intensive Care Unit

 Conemaugh Memorial Medical Center

-Conemaugh Health System offers the highest level of care for premature and ill newborns through its Level 3 Regional Intensive Care Nursery.
-The unit provides medical, surgical, and pulmonary care.
+Conemaugh Health System offers the highest level of care for premature and ill newborns through its Level 3 Neonatal Intensive Care Nursery (NICU).
+The unit provides medical and pulmonary care.

-When baby arrives in the Regional Intensive Care Nursery, diagnostic studies and treatment begin immediately.
-Many times, a newborn's organs are not mature enough to sustain life.
-It may be necessary to intervene with life-support systems until baby gains enough strength to survive without medical assistance.
-Conemaugh's RICN staff explains each piece of equipment and its purpose to parents.
+When a baby arrives in the Neonatal Intensive Care Nursery, diagnostic studies and treatment begin immediately.
+Often, a newborn's organs are not mature enough to sustain life.
+Life-support systems may need to be intervened with until the baby gains enough strength to survive without medical assistance.
+Conemaugh's NICU staff explains each piece of equipment and its purpose to parents.

 Our Team